 According to Numbeo, the average monthly cost of living in Kuala Lumpur (excluding space to stay) in 2026 is £390–£490 ($550–$650 USD) for one person.

-Typical Wi-Fi speeds in Kuala Lumpur are around 106 Mbps download and 38 Mbps upload, according to TestMy.net.
+Typical Wi-Fi speeds for remote work in Kuala Lumpur are around 106 Mbps download and 38 Mbps upload, according to TestMy.net.

 Don't miss catching the sunset from the Heli Lounge Bar, a rooftop helipad that transforms into a sky bar with panoramic views of the city.